 At oral argument, the City acknowledged its obligation to record the entirety of the trial in Municipal Court, but relied on the decision in Smith v.
 Custom Micro, Inc., 311 Or 375 (1991) to argue that petitioners cannot use the absence of an audio record to make their case on Review.
-The Smith court interpreted ORS 19.130(3) to require that an appellant may not secure a reversal of a lower court decision based on the absence of an audio record without first persuading the reviewing court that: (1) there was due diligence in attempting to find and supply a record for the purposes of appeal; and (2) there is a prima facie showing of error, or unfairness in the trial, or that there had been a miscarriage of justice.3
+The Smith court interpreted ORS 19.130(3) to require that an appellant may not secure a reversal of a lower court decision based on the absence of an audio record for the purposes of appeal; and (2) there is a prima facie showing of error, or unfairness in the trial, or that there had been a miscarriage of justice.3